mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/basic_app.rst

 We can simplify our task function, removing Hydra-specific logic from it, by using :func:`hydra_zen.zen`.

-Let's update our task function in `my_app.py` to be a simple function whose signature is what defines the `player1` and `player2` fields.
-Then we can use :func:`hydra_zen.builds` instead of :func:`hydra_zen.make_config` to create our config.
+Let's update our task function in `my_app.py` to be a simple function whose signature determines the fields that will be extracted and instantiated from our config.
+Then we can use :func:`hydra_zen.builds`, instead of :func:`hydra_zen.make_config`, to generate our config based off of the task function's signature.

 .. code-block:: python
-   :caption: Simplified contents of my_appw.py:
+   :caption: Simplified contents of my_app.py:

    from hydra_zen import builds